haingo-raz/Node.js-Blog/README.md

 - [UI](#ui)

 # About <a name="about"></a>
-A blog developed with Node.js whereby users can register, login, create a post and update their details.
+A blog created with Node.js where users can register, login, create or delete a post, and update their details.

 # Technology <a name="technology"></a>
 - HTML/CSS
 - Vanilla JS
-- NodeJS ( Express )
+- Node.js/Express
 - MySQL

 # How to run it on your computer? <a name="run"></a>

-## Prequequisites
+## Prerequisites
 - Install XAMPP or a similar tool to be able to run MySQL.
-- Install HeidiSQL, a graphical interface to manage MySQL databases or a similar tool.
+- Install HeidiSQL, a graphical interface to manage MySQL databases or a similar tool (Optional).
 - Install Node.js, which includes npm.

 ## Setting up the database
 - Open XAMPP and start the MySQL module.
-- Open HeidiSQL and connect to the MySQL server by entering your chosen host, username, and password.
-In this project the default username 'host' is used and the password is empty.
+- Open HeidiSQL or a similar tool and connect to the MySQL server by entering your chosen host, username, and password.
+In this project, the default username 'host' is used and the password is empty.
 - Create a new database.
 I named mine "Coursework3" in this project.
-- Browse to the project folder and go to database_dump folder, and import posts.sql and users.sql in the created database to populate the database with dummy data.
+- Browse to the project folder and go to the database_dump folder, and import posts.sql and users.sql into the created database to populate the database with dummy data.

 ## Run the server
 - Open a terminal or command prompt and navigate to the project folder.